Which of the following is not a characteristic of the t test? | Study Prep in Pearson+

 1

 Step 1: Understand the purpose of the t-test.
-The t-test is a statistical test used to compare the means of two groups, especially when the sample size is small and the population standard deviation is unknown.
+The t-test is used to compare sample means when the population standard deviation is unknown, especially for small sample sizes.

-Step 2: Review the assumptions of the t-test.
-These include: (a) the data should be approximately normally distributed, and (b) the samples are independent.
+Step 2: Recall that the t-test assumes the population from which the sample is drawn is approximately normally distributed, which is important for the validity of the test results.

-Step 3: Recognize that the t-test is used for continuous numerical data, not categorical data.
-Categorical data typically require different tests, such as the chi-square test.
+Step 3: Recognize that the t-test is specifically designed to be used when the population variance (or standard deviation) is unknown, which differentiates it from the z-test that requires known population variance.

-Step 4: Analyze each statement given: (a) 'It is appropriate for small sample sizes' is true; (b) 'It assumes the data are normally distributed' is true; (c) 'It is used when the population standard deviation is unknown' is true; (d) 'It is only used for categorical data' is false because the t-test is not designed for categorical data.
+Step 4: Analyze each statement: the t-test is used when the population standard deviation is unknown (true), it is appropriate for small sample sizes (true), it assumes normality (true), and it requires the population variance to be known (false).

-Step 5: Conclude that the statement 'It is only used for categorical data' is not a characteristic of the t-test, making it the correct answer to the question.
+Step 5: Conclude that the statement 'It requires the population variance to be known' is not a characteristic of the t-test, making it the correct answer to the question.

 Watch next